MicrosoftDocs/win32/desktop-src/PerfCtrs/performance-counters-schema.md

 # Performance Counters Schema

 V2 performance data providers are supported on Windows Vista or later.
-They use an XML instrumentation manifest to define the provider, the countersets, and the counters.
+They use a .MAN (XML instrumentation manifest) file to define the provider, the countersets, and the counters.

 > [!NOTE]
-> For details on instrumentation manifests see [EventManifest Schema](https://docs.microsoft.com/windows/desktop/WES/eventmanifestschema-schema) and [Writing an Instrumentation Manifest](https://docs.microsoft.com/windows/desktop/WES/writing-an-instrumentation-manifest)).
-This section describes the following elements and types that you use to write the `counters` section of an instrumentation manifest:
+> Instrumentation manifests can contain information about both Event Tracing for Windows (ETW) providers and Performance Counter providers.
+For details on instrumentation manifests see [EventManifest Schema](https://docs.microsoft.com/windows/desktop/WES/eventmanifestschema-schema) and [Writing an Instrumentation Manifest](https://docs.microsoft.com/windows/desktop/WES/writing-an-instrumentation-manifest)).

+This section describes the following elements and types that you use in the `counters` section of an instrumentation manifest:

 - [Performance Counters Elements](performance-counters-elements.md)
 - [Performance Counters Simple Types](performance-counters-simple-types.md)